Fire Management Assistance Grant

 How may assistance be used?

-Fire Management Assistance Grants are made in the form of cost-sharing grants for the mitigation, management, and control of any fire on publicly (nonfederal) or privately owned forestland or grassland that threatens such destruction as would constitute a major disaster.
-The Fire Management Assistance Grant Program, authorized by the Stafford Act and amended by the Disaster Mitigation Act of 2000, provides for the mitigation, management and control of fires that threaten such destruction as would constitute a major disaster.
+The Fire Management Assistance Grant Program, authorized by the Stafford Act, provides for cost-shared Fire Management Assistance Grants for the mitigation, management and control of fires that threaten such destruction as would constitute a major disaster.

 What are the requirements after being awarded this opportunity?